Adam Buksa: Loan to Antalyaspor

 On 18 July 2023, Buksa was sent on a season-long loan, with an option to buy, to Turkish club Antalyaspor, joining his compatriot Jakub Kałuziński.
 He ended the season with 16 goals in 33 Süper Lig appearances, and was Antalyaspor's top goalscorer in all competitions across the 2023–24 campaign.
 On 25 May 2024, a day after playing his final game for the club, Buksa announced on Instagram that he would leave Antalyaspor upon the expiry of his loan.

 Midtjylland

 On 11 July 2024, Buksa moved to Danish defending champions Midtjylland on a four-year deal, for a reported fee of €4.5 million.
 He scored on his debut, in a 1–1 league draw against Aarhus on 19 July.

 Udinese

-On 26 August 2025, Buksa joined Italian Serie A club Udinese on a four-year contract, for a fee estimated to be approximately €5 million.
+On 26 August 2025, Buksa joined Serie A club Udinese on a four-year contract, for a fee estimated to be approximately €5 million.

+Loan to Mallorca

+On 23 August 2026, Buksa joined LaLiga side Mallorca on loan with an option to buy.